chstem/Boa/README.md

 pip install MySQL-python    # Python2
 pip install mysqlclient     # Python3
-pip install matplotlib      # used by components/feedback, if installed
+pip install matplotlib      # used by components/feedback, if installed pip install frozen_flask    # used to export a static version of BoA_online
 ```

 ### Configuration